SUDDEN DESU

 Yuiren and Yuiran’s sprites

-Here's something that I thought was clever.
-The okama brother Yuiren and otemba sister Yuiran are mostly identical.
-In fact, Yuiren's sprite is just Yuiran with the clothes and longer hair overlaid in realtime!
+Here’s something that I thought was clever.
+The okama brother Yuiren and otemba sister Yuiran are mostly identical in character design.
+In fact, Yuiren’s sprite is just Yuiran with the clothes and longer hair overlaid in realtime!

-Interestingly, the Game Catalog Wiki entry on the game indicates that as Yuiren's story progressed, she would eventually cut her hair and remove her feminine clothing to fight as a man.
-The wiki doesn't list a source for this assertion, unfortunatly, but this method of overlaying the sprites certainly seems to support the idea.
+Interestingly, the Game Catalog Wiki entry indicates that as Yuiren’s story progressed, she would eventually cut her hair and remove her feminine clothing to fight as a man.
+The wiki doesn’t list a source for this assertion, unfortunatly, but this method of overlaying the sprites would support that idea.

 Prototype Screenshots